remance/Masendor/data/ruleset/tutorial/map/testmap/readme.md

 - placename: The image of location name of the map.
 This data is for cosmetic purpose only but must be in full transparent base image.

-Read Mapguide.doc for more detailed information
+Read data\map\Mapguide.doc for more detailed information on colour combination of terrain and feature and some other recommendation

 Map data